EChrist01/advanced-CSS-portfolio/README.md

 THEN I am taken to that deployed application
 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+## Installation Instructions.
+This application uses HTML, and CSS.

+## Usage Information.
+Page link will open the website,

+## Demo.

 ## Questions
 Github profile: